White Hispanic and Latino Americans: Genetics

 Genetic research has found that the average non-European admixture is present in both white-Hispanics and non-Hispanic whites with different degrees according to different areas of the United States.
 Average European admixture among self-identified white Hispanic Americans is 73% (the average for Hispanic Americans regardless of race is 65.1%), contrasting to that of non-Hispanic European Americans, whose European ancestry totals 98.6% on average.
 "Average admixture," however, can be a misleading measure, as it conflates vastly different population groups and ignores marked differences within individual Latino groups.
-Each Latin American country has a unique demographic history.
-Mexican Americans and Central Americans may frequently be racially mestizo, for instance, but Mexico has the second largest white population in Latin America, after Brazil.
-Many other Latin American countries with higher proportions of white Latin Americans are Argentina, Uruguay and Colombia.
+Each Latin American country has a unique demographic history, with significant diversity within each country as well, especially in larger countries.
+Mexican Americans and Central Americans are frequently of mestizo descent for instance, but Mexico has a significant white population, estimated at between 13 and 42 million (10%-32%) out of a total population of 130 million, making it home to the largest total white population in the Hispanic Americas alone, and the second largest in Latin America.
+In some Latin American countries, a majority of the population are white, including Cuba, where 64% of the population are white.
+Other Latin American countries with a high percentage of white Latin Americans include Uruguay and Argentina, where large majorities of the population are of European descent.
+In Uruguay, although the population is only 3 to 4 million, over 86% of the population are white according to the 2023 census, even higher than the percentage of white people in the United States or Canada.

 The genetic profile of American Latinos varies from group to group and is a result of unique immigration histories.
-For instance, the Cuban exiles "fleeing the Castro regime in the 1960s and ’70s were almost entirely white, educated and middle or upper class."
+For instance, the Cuban exiles "fleeing the Castro regime in the 1960s and '70s were almost entirely white, educated and middle or upper class."

 Employment

 Farmworkers in the country are disproportionately white Hispanic/white Latino.
 This is especially true in some areas, for example Southern Arizona.
 Many are producers, in other words they are farm operators.
 White Hispanics/white Latinos are a larger part of the Southern Arizona population than in the rest of the country, and are a large part of the area's agricultural workforce.
+However, racial classification in the United States usually requires tribal enrollment to identify one's race as native or indigenous.
+Brown Latinos are often automatically recorded as white if they aren't enrolled in a native tribe and if they don't have black ancestry.